sharkdp/bat/README.md

 ## Using `bat` on Windows

 `bat` mostly works out-of-the-box on Windows, but a few features may need extra configuration.

+### Prerequisites

+You will need to install the [Visual C++ Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) package.

 ### Paging